Hecate2/how-to-debug-neo/README.md

 The following steps may fail if Visual Studio is not installed.

 #### Open `neo-node.sln` with Visual Studio and add projects to it

+**This is an outdated chapter for the time when Neo had separate repositories for each project.
+I keep the contents because they may still be helpful.**

 Add projects `neo`, `neo-vm` and `RpcServer` (in `neo-modules`) to the solution.
 Add project `neo` as project reference for neo-cli.
 If there is any compilation error, especially package dependency conflict, consider adding neo-vm as project reference for neo-cli.
 The package dependencies of neo-cli should be cleared.
 Optionally and optimally, let `neo-cli` refer to project `RpcServer`, and `RpcServer` refer to project `neo`.